Wong (Marvel Cinematic Universe)

 Wong is a fictional character in the Marvel Cinematic Universe (MCU) film franchise, based on the Marvel Comics character of the same name and portrayed by Benedict Wong.
 In the franchise, Wong is depicted as Dr. Stephen Strange's friend and fellow sorcerer, being a member of the Masters of the Mystic Arts.

-He is also granted the position of Sorcerer Supreme, succeeding the Ancient One, when Strange disappears in The Blip and which remains after his return.
+He is also granted the position of Sorcerer Supreme, succeeding the Ancient One, when Strange disappears in The Blip and which remains after his return, joining the Avengers to participate in the battles against Thanos.
+He is seen fighting underground until he meets Shang-Chi who tells him about the powers of the Ten Rings.
+He meets Peter Parker/Spider-Man after his identity was revealed to the world by Mysterio.
+He also joins forces with Strange to protect America Chavez, who can travel to the multiverse, from a Darkhold-corrupted Wanda Maximoff, and even receives help from lawyer Jennifer Walters on some legal issues.

 As of 2025, Wong has appeared in six films, as well as in the Disney+ television series She-Hulk: Attorney at Law (2022).
 Alternate versions of Wong also appear in the animated series What If...?
 (2021–2024) voiced by Wong in season 1, and David Chen in season 3.

 Fictional character biography

 Mentor to Strange and resurrection

 Prior to 2016, Wong becomes Kamar-Taj's librarian after the previous one was beheaded by Kaecilius.
 In 2016, he meets Dr. Stephen Strange while on the latter's journey to fix his hands, listening to the songs of Beyoncé after hearing Strange mention her.
 A few months later in 2017, he is killed while defending the Hong Kong Sanctum, but is revived by Strange using the Time Stone.
 After defeating Kaecilius and Dormammu, Strange takes residence in the New York Sanctum and continues his studies with Wong.